 At LLNL, data isn’t just data; it’s collateral, and the Laboratory’s high performance computing (HPC) users produce massive quantities of it, averaging 30 terabytes (the equivalent of 58 years’ worth of digital music) every day.
 Not only must the data be kept indefinitely, but much of it is also classified.
 The challenge is that desktops, servers, and local file systems are limited not only in size but also security, being subject to the vagaries of power supplies, bugs, hackers, and purges.
 The solution, then, is to archive.

 The good news is that LLNL is home to one of the world’s preeminent data archives, run by Livermore Computing’s (LC’s) Data Storage Group.
 The group is tasked with meeting some of the most complex archiving demands in the world.
-As Todd Heer, the Data Storage Group deployment team leader, describes it, “Along with data preservation requirements at huge scale, we have the added competing requirement of providing performance commensurate with an HPC center that houses the world’s fastest supercomputers.”
+As Todd Heer, the Data Storage Group’s High Performance Storage System (HPSS) Executive Committee representative, describes it, “Along with data preservation requirements at huge scale, we have the added competing requirement of providing performance commensurate with an HPC center that houses the world’s fastest supercomputers.”

 HPSS—Born in Livermore

 If HPSS sounds ideally suited to the needs of Lawrence Livermore, that’s because the technology was developed here.
 HPSS is the brainchild of LLNL’s own Dick Watson, who also helped develop technologies such as email and network packet switching during his time at SRI International, working with DARPA in the early ‘70s.